Angria Bank: Marine life

 In late December 2019, the Wildlife Conservation Society of India launched an expedition to Angria Bank, discovering a coral reef that hadn't bleached yet.
 The government of India plans to designate Angria Bank as a marine protected reserve.

 Angria Bank is known to have at least one laced moray eel, a school of schooling bannerfish, and a red knob sea star.
 Several common dolphins and Indo-Pacific bottlenose dolphins inhabit the deeper waters of the coast.
-During the 8-day expedition to Angria Bank that started on the 18th of December, over 150 species of corals and algae were documented with no visible signs of bleaching.
+During the 8-day expedition to Angria Bank that started on 18 December, over 150 species of corals and algae were documented with no visible signs of bleaching.